olo667/tuyaGraph/README.md

 Notes:
 - If you don't have tinytuya-compatible device details yet, the poller will fall back to a simulated sensor.
 Replace with real credentials in `src/config.yaml`.
 - Data is appended to `data/readings.csv` by default.
+- Old data is compressed, keeping daily frequencies of highest amplitudes.

 Project layout (important files):
 - `src/app.py` — FastAPI application and background startup.